thbinhan65/Explore-Ecommerce-Dataset---SQL-BigQuery/README.md

 - Result_7:

  ![image](https://github.com/user-attachments/assets/8e667935-0623-44ee-924a-61ceaa924fed)

+ ##### Insight:

+  - The SQL query first identifies the set of customers who purchased the "YouTube Men's Vintage Henley" product and had at least one transaction.
+  - It then aggregates the quantities of other products purchased by these customers, excluding the "YouTube Men's Vintage Henley" product.
+  - The results show the top 4 most frequently purchased products by these customers, providing insights into their buying behavior and potential cross-selling opportunities.

 #### Query 8: Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.
 Add_to_cart_rate = number product  add to cart/number product view.
 Purchase_rate = number product purchase/number product view.
 The output should be calculated in product level.
 ```SQL